 In the past, analysts resorted to off-the-shelf generic software when tagging images, such as a stock image viewer to view images, and a separate spreadsheet package to record data.
-More recently, researchers and corporations have developed specialized software packages to support camera trap analysis (e.g., Swanson et al 2015; Bubnicki et al., 2016; Krishnappa & Turner, 2014; Ivan and Newkirk, 2016; Young et al. 2018; Scotson et al. 2017; Reconyx, Inc., 2016; WildTrax 2019).
+More recently, researchers and corporations have developed specialized software packages to support camera trap analysis (e.g., Bubnicki, Churski, & Kuijper, 2016; Ivan & Newkirk, 2016; Krishnappa & Turner, 2014; Reconyx Inc, 2016; Scotson et al., 2017; Swanson et al., 2015; WildTrax, 2019; Young, Rode-Margono, & Amin, 2018).
 Such camera trap software systems should, of course, include user interface features that encourage efficient human inspection of images and encoding of its data attributes.
 Those interface features should be based on a firm understanding of what analysts do when examining and encoding images, including mitigating human performance bottlenecks.
-However, most descriptions of these systems often provide only sparse details and discussions (if any) of the problems faced by analysts the system is trying to solve, the benefits of the particular interface features provided, and how the particular solution offered can be generalized to other systems.
-Thus there is a gap in how the lessons learnt from developing such systems could be applied to evaluate current software and/or developing next generation camera trap software interfaces.
+However, most descriptions of these systems often provide only sparse details and discussions (if any) of the problems faced by analysts that the system purportedly solves, the benefits of the particular interface features provided, and how the particular solution offered can be generalized to other systems.
+Thus, there is a gap in how the lessons learnt from developing such systems could be applied to evaluate current software and/or developing next generation camera trap software interfaces.
 As a recent extensive World Wildlife Fund report on best practices for camera-trapping summarizes:

-"Importantly, no single software package has emerged as a favourite amongst camera trappers, and lots of very different solutions to the problem of camera trap data management are currently being trialled...
+Importantly, no single software package has emerged as a favourite amongst camera trappers, and lots of very different solutions to the problem of camera trap data management are currently being trialled...
 For any given camera trap project..., this makes it difficult to decide which software package to commit to.
 Many large camera trap projects ... have ended up designing their own systems from scratch. (p.
 146)

-The various software options available differ greatly in their approaches ...and you may need to test various options before deciding which one satisfies your requirements and most efficiently fits into your workflow (p.150).
+The various software options available differ greatly in their approaches ...and you may need to test various options before deciding which one satisfies your requirements and most efficiently fits into your workflow (p.
+150).

-(Wearn and Glover-Kapfer, 2017)
+> (Wearn and Glover-Kapfer, 2017)

 Our goal in this paper is to describe and explain user interface design patterns for software supporting how wildlife biologists perform camera trap image analysis during the tagging step.
-By way of background, the notion of design patterns were first introduced by architect Christopher Alexander, as a documented reusable and proven solution to commonly occurring architectural design problems (Alexander, 1977).
-Design patterns are typically derived by examining existing solutions to design problems (which may include 'folk' solutions) and generalizing them.
-Design patterns were later advocated as a way of describing common solutions to typical software engineering problems (Gamma et al, 1994), and to human-computer interaction problems (Borchers, 2001).
+By way of background, the notion of design patterns was first introduced by architect Christopher Alexander as a documented reusable and proven solution to commonly occurring architectural design problems (Alexander, 1977).
+Design patterns are typically derived by examining existing solutions to design problems (which may include "folk" solutions) and generalizing them.
+Design patterns were later advocated as a way of describing common solutions to typical software engineering problems (Gamma, Helm, Johnson, & Vlissides, 1994) and to human-computer interaction problems (Borchers, 2001).
+Design patterns are much more than a feature list, for that they provide the rationale behind a feature in a general and reusable manner.
 Design patterns are usually structured as a name, a problem that explains it, and a design approach to a solution that solves the problem.
 Importantly, a design pattern is not a finished design.
 Rather, it is a description or template for how to solve a problem that can be used in many different situations.

-We base our design patterns on both our understanding of what biologists require and the user interface features that support their needs from over eight years of development and application of the freely-available Timelapse Image Analysis system1 (Greenberg and Godin, 2015; Greenberg 2019).
-For each design pattern presented, we describe the problem faced by the image analyst, a design approach that solves that problem, and a concrete example of how Timelapse addresses that design pattern2.
+We base our design patterns on both our understanding of what biologists require and the user interface features that support their needs from over 8 years of developing and deploying our freely available Timelapse Image Analysis system1 (Greenberg, 2019; Greenberg & Godin, 20152).
+For each design pattern presented, we describe the problem faced by the image analyst, a design approach that solves that problem, and a concrete example of how Timelapse addresses that design pattern.3